FreeRTOS/iot-reference-stm32u5/README.md

 ## License

-This library is licensed under the MIT-0 License.
+Project source code under '.\Projects' and libraries under '.\Middleware\AWS' and '.\Middleware\FreeRTOS' are licensed under the MIT-0 License.
 See the LICENSE file.
+Libraries other than from AWS and FreeRTOS under '.\Middleware' and hardware platform driver source code under '.\Drivers' are under separate license.
+See source header documentation.